 Summary:

 The Laurel Elementary school district in Montana consists of 4 schools: 3 elementary schools (West School, Fred W Graff School, and South School) and 1 middle school (Laurel Middle School).
-The data reveals that West School was a high-performing elementary school in the past, ranking in the top 30-66 in Montana from 2004-2007, but its current ranking has declined.
-Fred W Graff School stands out with significantly higher math proficiency rates compared to the district and state averages.
+The data reveals significant disparities in academic performance and student needs across the schools, with Fred W Graff School standing out as a high-performing school despite serving a very high-need student population.

 Thank you for your feedback!